stefuiii/tp/docs/DeveloperGuide.md

 2. Sorting contacts by tag

-    -  Prerequisites: Multiple contacts in the address book with different tags.
+    -  Prerequisites: Multiple contacts in the company book with different tags.

     -  Test case: `sort f/tag o/asc`<br>
        Expected: Contacts are sorted by their first tag alphabetically (case-insensitive) in ascending order.
 Contacts without tags appear first.